ReDI-School/js-berlin-2020-fall/lesson16.md

 Could we change image just by changing the `src` attribute?

 Yes.
+Try it yourself!
 <!-- .element: class="fragment" -->

 ---

 ### The DOM API: element attributes

-Even more, we can change the `onclick` attribute directly from JavaScript
+Even more, we can add or change the `onclick` attribute directly from JavaScript

 ```html
 <button id="myButton">click me!</button>